kexiZeroing/FE-Learning-notes/knowledge/react/reading official docs.md

 ### Getting Started

 #### Add React to a Website
 Adding React as a plain `<script>` tag on an HTML page optionally with JSX is the easiest way to integrate React into an existing website.
 Adding JSX to a project doesn’t require complicated tools like a bundler or a development server.
+(It's worth checking out: https://github.com/kentcdodds/beginners-guide-to-react)

 React’s release channels: `Latest` (stable, use this for user-facing applications), `Next` (candidates for the next minor semver release), `Experimental` (additional features that are not ready for wider release).
 All releases are published to npm, but only `Latest` uses semantic versioning.
 Prereleases have versions generated from a hash of their contents.